 Less apparently extreme (and not always stemming from a denial of the Bible), but dangerous nonetheless we see a revaluation of “standard” doctrines among some in this group, perhaps because of a feeling of alienation from mainstream evangelicalism.
 So, for example, the doctrine of the Trinity can sometimes be denied (eg “oneness pentecostals“), or the notion of God blessing the believer is taken to an extreme where any sickness is a sign of unbelief, or speaking in tongues is seen as necessary for salvation.
 Most charismatics and pentecostals would strongly repudiate all of these positions.

 So, there are some of the labels, but how charismatic are YOU in your beliefs and practices?
-Please complete the survey at this link and let us know what you think of it!
+Please complete the survey at this link or below and let us know what you think of it!
 You are welcome to remain anonymous if you prefer!

 Charismatic / Cessationist Spectrum QuestionnaireCharismatic beliefs (tick all that apply)